Action Française: Papal condemnation and decline

-In spite of the movement's support for Roman Catholicism as the state religion of France, and the fact that the vast majority of its members were practising Catholics (indeed, they included significant numbers of clergymen), some French Catholics regarded it with suspicion and distrust.
-Much of this was due to the influence of Maurras, an agnostic who advocated Roman Catholicism as a factor of social cohesion and stability and a vital element of the French tradition.
+In spite of the movement's support for Roman Catholicism as the state religion of France, and the fact that the vast majority of its members were practising Catholics (including significant numbers of clergymen), some French Catholics regarded it with suspicion and distrust.
+Much of this was due to the influence of Maurras, an agnostic who advocated Roman Catholicism as a factor of social cohesion and stability and a vital element of French tradition.
 This rather utilitarian view of religion disturbed many who otherwise agreed with him.
 Its influence on younger generations of French Catholics was also considered unwholesome.
-Thus, Pope Pius XI condemned Action Française on 29 December 1926.
+Thus, Pope Pius XI condemned Action française on 29 December 1926.

-Several of Maurras's writings were placed on the Index Librorum Prohibitorum at the same time, on 9 January 1927, with Action Française being the first newspaper ever placed on the Catholic Church's list of banned books.
+Several of Maurras's writings were placed on the Index Librorum Prohibitorum at the same time, on 9 January 1927, with Action française being the first newspaper ever placed on the Catholic Church's list of banned books.
 This was a devastating blow to the movement.
 On 8 March 1927, AF members were prohibited from receiving the sacraments.
 Many of its members left the movement and were forced to look for a different path in politics and life, such as writers François Mauriac and Georges Bernanos, and it entered a period of decline.

 In 1939, following the Spanish Civil War and a revival of anti-communism within the Catholic Church, Pope Pius XII decided to end the condemnation.
-Thereafter, Action Française claimed that the condemnation had been declared for political purposes.
+Thereafter, Action française claimed that the condemnation had been declared for political purposes.

 Interwar revival

-Despite the 1926 Papal condemnation, Action Française remained popular during the interwar period, being one of the most important far-right leagues in France, along with the Croix-de-Feu and others.
-As increasing numbers of people in France (as in Europe as a whole) turned to authoritarian political movements, many French citizens joined the Action Française.
+Despite the 1926 Papal condemnation, Action française remained popular during the interwar period, being one of the most important far-right leagues in France, along with the Croix-de-Feu and others.
+As increasing numbers of people in France (as in Europe as a whole) turned to authoritarian political movements, many French citizens joined the Action française.
 It thus continued to recruit members from the new generations, such as Robert Brasillach (who would become a collaborationist during the Second World War), the novelist and former deputy and ambassador Pierre Benoist, Thierry Maulnier, and Lucien Rebatet.
 It was marginally represented for a time in the Chamber of Deputies, particularly by Léon Daudet, elected in the right-wing conservative coalition Bloc National (1919–1924).

 However, with the rise of fascism in Europe and the creation of seemingly fascist leagues, added to the 1926 Papal condemnation, the royalist movement was weakened by various dissidents: Georges Valois would create the short-lived fascist movement Faisceau; Louis Dimier would break away, while other members (Eugène Deloncle, Gabriel Jeantet, etc.) created La Cagoule, a far-right terrorist organization.

 The retired Admiral Antoine Schwerer became president of the league in 1930, succeeding Bernard de Vésins in difficult circumstances.